sparkflows/sparkflows-docs/docs/machine-learning/model-serving/scoring-with-workflows.rst

 Fire Insights enables you to build workflows.
 Workflows provide for reading data, transforming them and also creating machine learning models.
 Fire Insights supports a number of ML frameworks including Scikit Learn, H2O, Spark ML, Keras etc.

 Models built with the workflows can be saved onto the File System.
-The models can also be then scored with another workflow.
+The models can then be scored with another workflow.

 Data Preparation and Scoring Environments
 -----------------------------------------